JulianKonowalski/ascii3DViewer/README.md

 For now, the model is loaded into an std::vector, which as many may know is not a good idea from a performance standpoint.
 I'd suggest scanning the .obj file twice - once to determine the amount of vertices, normals and faces to preallocate needed memory, and the second time to load the data.
 There may also be a different solution even more efficient than that.

 ## Support for quads
-While loading the mesh the program expects it to be made out **FULLY** out of **triangles**, which is a bit of a pain.
+While loading the mesh the program expects it to be made **FULLY** out of **triangles**, which is a bit of a pain.
 I'd suggest adding a triangulation functionality while loading the model, which shouldn't be that difficult.

 ## Ability to invert normals if needed
-Fortunately, all Blender exports can be loaded without even taking a look at the normals.
+Fortunately, all Blender exports can be loaded without even looking at the normals.
 If loaded in the right order, vertices will always construct a triangle with the normal facing the right way.
 This may not be the case with all 3D programs or .obj files, so beware.

 ## Faster line drawing algorithm
 The program uses **Bresenham's line algorithm**, which is fast but not the fastest.
 The effects of this optimisation won't be noticeable with smaller models but with the included 350Z model, which has almost 2 million triangles, a 10-15% improvement is a lot.
 I'd suggest using EFLA for the best performance.